Different Horizons for Successful Investing

 By necessity, the media’s horizon when it comes to financial news is very short term.
 If you are publishing in real-time, your need for fresh material is insatiable.
 It’s not that these headlines are wrong.
 But for an individual investor, whose horizon is measured in years or even decades, day–to–day news is less relevant.

 Volatility and uncertainty go hand in hand with investing.
-There will always been something in the news that is worrying.
-But rather than acting on it, why not leave the markets to do your worrying for you and focus on the horizons that are meaningful for you?
+There will always be something in the news that is worrying.
+But rather than acting on it, why not leave the markets to do your worrying for you and focus on the horizons that are meaningful to you?